Motion by mean curvature in interacting particle systems: Introduction

-\begin{itemize} \item In Region 1, the fixed point at 1/2 is attracting, so the system exhibits coexistence. \item In Region 3, the fixed point at 1/2 is unstable, so when the process is sped up it should exhibit motion by mean curvature, and we expect clustering, i.e., for any $L$ the probability that all sites in $[-L,L]^d$ have the same state tends to 1. \item In Region 2, 0 and 1 are unstable fixed points, so if the fixed points are $u^* < 1/2 < 1-u^*$, the values in $[0,u^*-\eta]$ and $[1-u^*+\eta,1]$ should rapidly disappear from the solution.
-When the process is sped up then the system exhibits motion by mean curvature, resulting in large regions with 1's at density $u^*$ separated by a thin boundary from large regions with density $1-u^*$ \item In Region 4, there is a traveling wave solution $w_1$ with $w_1(-\infty) =1$ and $w_1(\infty) = 1/2$ with speed $c_1$ and a traveling wave solution $w_2$ with $w_2(-\infty) =1/2$ and $w_2(\infty) = 0$ with speed $c_2$.
+The reaction term $\phi(u)$ is a cubic in Region $1$ and $3$, but in Region $2$ and $4$ it is quintic.
+This leads to the following predictions about the behavior of the system. \begin{itemize} \item In Region 1, the fixed point at 1/2 is attracting, so the system should exhibit coexistence. \item In Region 3, the fixed point at 1/2 is unstable, so when the process is sped up it should exhibit motion by mean curvature, and we expect clustering, i.e., for any finite box $[-N,N]^d$ the probability that all sites in this box have the same state tends to 1. \item In Region 2, 0 and 1 are unstable fixed points, so if the fixed points are $u^* < 1/2 < 1-u^*$, the values in $[0,u^*-\varep]$ and $[1-u^*+\varep,1]$ for any $\varep>0$ should rapidly disappear from the solution.
+When the process is sped up then the system exhibits motion by mean curvature, resulting in large regions with 1's at density $u^*$ separated by a thin boundary from large regions with density $1-u^*$. \item In Region 4, there is a traveling wave solution $w_1$ with $w_1(-\infty) =1$ and $w_1(\infty) = 1/2$ with speed $c_1$ and a traveling wave solution $w_2$ with $w_2(-\infty) =1/2$ and $w_2(\infty) = 0$ with speed $c_2$.
 By symmetry $c_2=-c_1$.
-If $c_1<0$ which occurs in region 4A, the PDE converges to 1/2 and there is coexistence.
-If $c_1>0$ which occurs in region 4B then there is a traveling wave $w_0$ with $w_0(-\infty) =1$ and $w_0(\infty) = 0$ with speed 0.
-See \cite{FM81}.
+If $c_1<0$ (Case 4A), the PDE converges to 1/2 and there is coexistence.
+If $c_1>0$ (Case 4B) and $L$ is sufficiently large, then there is a traveling wave solution $w_0$ of the PDE in $d=1$ with $w_0(-\infty) =0$ and $w_0(\infty) = 1$ with speed 0 (see page 284 in \cite{FM81}).
 When the process is sped up then it should exhibit motion by mean curvature, and we expect clustering. \end{itemize}

-In \cite{CDP13} the following result is proved, see Theorem 1.6.
+In \cite{CDP13} the following result is proved, see their Theorem 1.13.